-- Select “Subtitle Settings” and select “Subtitles” to turn on subtitles.
+- Then “Subtitle Settings” and select “Subtitles” to turn on subtitles.

 - Select “Digital Caption Options“ to change the font style, size, color, background color, and more.

 You can see all the steps to enable subtitles in the screenshots for your convenience.

 The subtitles are enabled if there is a green circle next to the subtitles.

 I turned on subtitles, but they aren’t showing

 In some situations, you may encounter a problem when you have turned on subtitles, but they are not shown.

 Check if you are watching the video over the air or on cable TV.
 If you are watching a streaming video or through an HDMI connection, the subtitles need to be turned on in an external device or directly in the streaming app.

 It may also be that there are no subtitles in the video, check the cable channels to see if there are subtitles turned on.